Using the FrogID mobile app, volunteers are helping to find and monitor frogs across Wodonga, including a threatened species, the Sloane’s froglet.

 We’re encouraging potential and existing ‘froggers’ to become Sloane’s Champions and contribute frog records from Wodonga and Victoria.
 Since 2021, records of Sloane’s froglet and other frog species around Wodonga have been consistently growing, thanks to volunteers using the FrogID app.

-available as a mobile app and website
+Access FrogID, available as a mobile app and website.

 FrogID provides an electronic field guide to frogs across Australia with information about their habitats, behaviours, range and recordings of their calls.

-to record and submit the frog calls you hear
+Use the FrogID mobile app to record and submit the frog calls you hear.

 All frog records are valuable.
 With mass frog extinction events happening elsewhere in Australia, we want to better understand where frogs are and the threats they face.
 And it’s fun to get to know the local frogs, where and when they call, and their particular sounds.
 Of course we hope you might find some Sloane’s Froglets calling in winter too!